 Debby Donnelly-Addison specialises in organic, botanical baking using edible florals and foraged ingredients.
-Find her on Instagram:Continue reading below…
+You can find her on Instagram:Continue reading below…

 Wired flower wraps:

-- Take a piece of thick floristry wire and wrap with florists tape.
-If you feel your wire is not thick enough to support the weight of your flowers, tape several pieces together to create a flexible band.
+Take a piece of thick floristry wire and wrap with florists tape.
+If your wire isn’t thick enough to support the weight of your flowers, tape several pieces together to create a flexible band.

 Plastic Flower Picks:

-- Wash flowers as above.
+Wash flowers as above.
 Cut any excess foliage from your flowers and trim to the same length as your flower picks.
-These are very reasonably priced, come in various different widths and are available from cake shops and on the internet.
+These are reasonably priced, come in various different widths and are available from cake shops or the internet.

 Safety Seal Wax:

 Safety Seal is a fabulous new product that makes your stems food safe.
 Give your flowers a rinse in cold water and check for any bugs before cutting the stems to the desired length.

 Heat the tub of Safety Seal in your microwave according to the manufacturer’s instructions.
 Once melted, dip each stem one at a time and place on a piece of greaseproof paper to set.
 Each stem should be coated in a layer of creamy coloured wax and will dry within seconds.

 Place your flowers on your cake or insert gently, ensuring that only the part of the stem coated in safety seal goes into the cake.
 Safety Seal can be bought online and is a great alternative to cake picks.